 Average CMR coverage rate: 0.8% (yes, less than 1%)

-This statistic explains why 89% of our luxury customers switch to our solution after a first claim that was poorly compensated.
+This statistic explains why 89% of our luxury clients switch to our solution after an initial claim that was poorly compensated.

-Carriers and CMR: The Real Conditions by Actor
+Carriers and CMR: The Real Conditions per Actor

-Here are the actual Limits applied by the main carriers, in excess of the CMR:
+Here are the Limits applied by the main carriers, beyond the CMR:

-- DHL: Strict CMR agreement + optional ad valorem insurance
+- DHL: Strict CMR Convention + optional ad valorem insurance

 - TNT: €3.40 per kilogram (below CMR!)

-- Colissimo: €23 per kilogram, capped according to service
+- Colissimo: €23 per kilogram, capped according to the service

-Our analysis: Even carrier "improvements" are derisory in the face of high-value products.
-A €20,000 watch will never be properly covered by these Limits.
+Our analysis: Even the "improvements" made by carriers remain insignificant when compared to high-value products.
+A watch worth €20,000 will never be adequately covered by these Limits.

-SolutionClaisy: 100% declared value coverage, compensation within 48 hours
+Claisy Solution: 100% coverage of declared value, compensation within 48 hours

-Linkto our article on insuring packages with watches
+Link to our article on insuring packages containing watches

 2. Exceptional Wines and Spirits